Tuhin-150/Pizza_Sales_Report_One-Year/README.md

    * A bar chart that displays the daily trend of total orders over a specific time period.
 There orders are Highest on weekends, Friday/Saturday evenings.
    * A line chart illustrates the monthly trend of total orders throughout the day.
 There are Maximum orders from month of July and May.
-   * A pie chart that shows the distribution of sales across different pizza categories.
-Classic Category contributes to Maximum sales & total orders.
+   * A pie chart that shows the distribution of sales across different pizza categories and sizes.
+Classic Category contributes to Maximum sales & total orders. on the other hand, Large Size Pizza contributes to Maximum Sales.
+   * A funnel chart that presents the total number of pizza sold by each pizza category.
+This chart will allow us to compare the sales performance of different pizza categories.